vincentspinosa/BlackJack_AI/README.md

-If you find this solver useful, please consider making a donation at the BTC address bc1q9wk89alk8dy50z04p6q6q95pkdm46trzrrnzfk

 **Overview**

 This is a powerful, browser-based tool for Blackjack players.
 It acts as an interactive coach, allowing you to play a real-life game of Blackjack while it keeps track of the cards, maintains the card count, and provides real-time, optimal strategy recommendations.